 ATPC not imposed as licensing/coordination conditions

-Figure 2 clarifies the technical background for the ATPC operations; it identifies the relevant power levels and their relationship with the transmitter power density spectrum mask as required by ETSI EN 302 217-2-2 (Note) in relation to the Art.
-3.2 of 99/05/EC Directive (R&TTE).
+Figure 2 clarifies the technical background for the ATPC operations; it identifies the relevant power levels and their relationship with the transmitter power density spectrum mask as required by ETSI EN 302 217-2-2 [x] (Note) in relation to the Art.
+3.2 of 99/05/EC Directive (R&TTE) [x].

 NOTE: Presently, the large majority of licensing procedures in Europe do not impose an ATPC range; therefore, the ETSI standard requirement for fulfilling the R&TTE Directive is tailored to this situation; more stringent requirements (see next section 3.1.2) are left to voluntary implementation of the manufacturer.